-Licensed Practical Nurses have many different duties that they accomplish in the Kaneohe HI health care facilities where they work.
-As their titles imply, they are required to be licensed in all states, including Hawaii.
-Although they may be accountable for supervising Certified Nursing Assistants (CNA), they themselves typically work under the guidance of either an RN or a doctor.
-The medical care facilities where they work are numerous and assorted, for instance hospitals, medical clinics, schools, and long-term care facilities.
-Anywhere that you can find patients requiring medical assistance is their domain.
-Each state not only controls their licensing, but also what work activities an LPN can and can’t perform.
-So depending on the state, their everyday job activities may include:
+Licensed Practical Nurses have many tasks that they accomplish in the Keaau HI healthcare facilities where they practice.
+As their titles signify, they are mandated to be licensed in all states, including Hawaii.
+While they may be responsible for monitoring Certified Nursing Assistants (CNA), they themselves typically work under the supervision of either an RN or a doctor.
+The healthcare facilities where they work are numerous and diverse, for example hospitals, medical clinics, schools, and long-term care facilities.
+Virtually any place that you can encounter patients requiring medical assistance is their dominion.
+Each state not only regulates their licensing, but also what functions an LPN can and can’t perform.
+So based on the state, their routine work activities may include:

 - Measuring vital signs

 Along with their job duties being mandated by each state, the health facilities or other Keaau HI healthcare providers where LPNs work can additionally limit their job roles within those parameters.
 In addition, they can practice in numerous specialties of nursing, for instance long-term care, critical care, oncology and cardiology.